tt02077/e4501-fall-2021-tuesday/posts/Fangke fact.md

 # gurobi

-gurobi is a great tool to solve the optimization.
+gurobi is a great tool to solve the optimization problem.